IBM/example-health-analytics/generate/README.md

 ## About

-This is an alternative to populate Summit Health Analytics with patient and allergy data as opposed to getting data from a zOS Mainframe.
-The bash script works by cloning [Synthea](https://github.com/synthetichealth/synthea), running Synthea to generate data, converting the Synthea data output to a JSON file, and sending the `apidata.json` JSON file to the data service of Summit Health Analytics where it is processed and stored in the datalake.
+This is an alternative to populate Example Health Analytics with patient and allergy data as opposed to getting data from a data source.
+The bash script works by cloning [Synthea](https://github.com/synthetichealth/synthea), running Synthea to generate data, converting the Synthea data output to a JSON file, and sending the `apidata.json` JSON file to the data service of Example Health Analytics where it is processed and stored in the datalake.

 ## Prerequisites